inductor/inductor.me/content/about/_index.md

 > Cloud Native and DevOps Solutions Architect at HPE(Hewlett Packard Enterprise).

-> Cloud Native Ambassador since May 2020.
+> CNCF Ambassador since May 2020.

 > Previosly worked as a cloud infrastructure engineer at MLOps team, ZOZO Technologies w/ GCP and AWS mainly.
 Especially familiar with container technologies such as Docker, Kubernetes and its managed services on the public clouds as above.